therealsnow/circuitpython_scripts/README.md

 #Installing CircuitPython to RP2040

--Step One
+Step One
-	Download current CircuitPython from https://circuitpython.org/board/raspberry_pi_pico/ -Step Two
+	Download current CircuitPython from https://circuitpython.org/board/raspberry_pi_pico/ Step Two
 	Make sure you have a USB data cable that is in good working order (A charging cable does not necessarily have data lines.)
 	With the board unplugged push and hold the BOOTSEL button and plug in the cable.
 Once a RPI-RP2 drive loads you can release the button.
--Step Three
+Step Three
 	Drag and drop your CircuitPython uf2 file to the removable drive populated from step two.
 Once installed the microcontroller reboots automatically
--Fin
+Fin
 	If all went well CircuitPython has been installed.
 If for some reason you have challenges you can download the flash_nuke.uf2 in the repo which takes your board back to stock